gristlabs/grist-api/README.md

 Updates Grist table with new data, updating existing rows or adding new ones, matching rows on the given key columns.
 (This method does not remove rows from Grist.)

-New data is a list of objects with column IDs as attributes.
+The `records` parameter is a list of objects with column IDs as attributes.

 The `keyColIds` parameter lists primary-key columns, which must be present in the given records.

-If `options.filters` is given, it should be a dictionary mapping colIds to values.
+If `options.filters` is given, it should be an object mapping colIds to arrays of values.
 Only records matching these filters will be matched as candidates for existing rows to update.
 New records whose columns don't match filters will be ignored.